 In 2001, Tim Kaine successfully ran for Lieutenant Governor of Virginia after which he again successfully ran for Governor of Virginia in 2005.
 In 2008, he was the first governor to back the then-Senator Barack Obama’s presidential bid, a move that ranked him high on the possible vice president shortlist.
 Obama ended up not picking him as he went on to serve as the chair of the Democratic National Committee while still maintaining the office of governor.

-Family – Son, Wife
+Family – Wife and Kids

 Tim Kaine is married to Anne Bright Holton, a former judge on the Virginia Juvenile and Domestic Relations District Court who also served as Education Secretary of Virginia.
 She is also the daughter of A. Linwood Holton Jr., the 61st governor of Virginia.